UHM1912/Deep-Learning-and-Neural-Network/README.md

 ### Task:
 Designed and trained a Multi-Layer Perceptron (MLP) for classification on the PCOS dataset with:

--Dropout layers to prevent overfitting.
+- Dropout layers to prevent overfitting.

--Batch Normalization to stabilize training.
+- Batch Normalization to stabilize training.

--Metrics: Accuracy, Precision, Recall, F1-score.
+- Metrics: Accuracy, Precision, Recall, F1-score.

 ### Objective:
 Learn regularization techniques in deep learning.